rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-mqtt/README.md

 ### 5. Create a Mqtt topic
 To create a Mqtt topic :

-  - Go to Messaging tab
+  - Open the Streamly dashboard and switch to Messaging tab
-  - Switch type to Mqtt
+  - In type field select `MQTT`
-  - Provide the name of the topic, in the Topic Name box (eg `greenspace/mqtt/topic`).
+  - Specify the topic name in the corresponding text field (e.g. `greenspace/mqtt/topic`).
 It should start with your namespace.
-  - Set authorized hosts to `*` so that the topic can be access from anywhere.
+  - Set Authorized Hosts to `*` so that the topic can be access from anywhere.

 ![streamly-create-topic][streamly-create-topic]

-  - Click on ADD NEW TOPIC
+  - Click on `ADD NEW TOPIC`

-The topics appears in the list of existing topics:
+The newly created topic should appear in the list of existing topics on the right side of the screen:

 ![streamly-list-topics][streamly-list-topics]

 ### 6. Get your access and secret keys
-  - Click on the Profile icon
+  - Open the Streamly dashboard and click on ![profile][profile]
-  - Look at Access Keys Management section
+  - Copy your access and secret keys in the `Access Keys Management` section

 ![streamly-list-apikeys][streamly-list-apikeys]